JuliaGL/GLVisualize.jl/README.md

 A lot of things already work nicely, so besides missing documentations and a high probability that the API will change in the near future, there is no real reason why you shouldn't give it a try.
 You can look at `test/runtests.jl` and the `example` folder, to get a sense of how you can use GLVisualize.

+# Documentation

+There is only a [prototype](http://simondanisch.github.io/) available right now.

 # Installation

 Here is a script adding the packages and checking out the correct branches: